 Required Documents and Disclosures

-When you were in elementary, middle, and high school, you didn't need to voluntarily disclose any information about your disabilities, as provisions may have been made by your parents, caregivers, and teachers to ensure you had the best education possible.
+In elementary, middle, and high school, you didn't need to disclose your disabilities.
+Instead, provisions may have been made by your guardians and teachers.

-If you attended public school, you may have had a yearly Individualized Education Plan (IEP) or 504 Plan developed and implemented to ensure the school addressed your needs.
+You may have had an Individualized Education Plan (IEP) or 504 Plan to ensure the school met your needs.

-However, these plans end at vocational school, and accommodations aren't given automatically — you need to apply for them.
-As part of this, you need to give your school documentation and disclosures about yourself.
+But, these plans end after high school.
+Then, you must apply for accommodations.
+As part of this, you need to give your school documentation and disclosures.

-Schools want to support you and provide you with the best experience possible, so you must tell the truth when discussing your disabilities.
-But, equally, you maintain the right to privacy, so don't feel pressured to disclose anything you aren't comfortable with.
+Schools want to support and provide you with the best experience possible.
+So, you must tell the truth when discussing your disabilities.
+That said, you still have the right to privacy and don't need to disclose every little thing.

-Each school has its own requirements, but most ask for recent, professional documentation from a doctor or another licensed professional, as well as information about any relevant medical assessments you've completed.
+Each school has its own requirements.
+But, most ask for documentation from a doctor or another licensed professional.

-It may also be helpful to explain how your disability impacts your academic career and describe what types of accommodations you've found beneficial in the past and any you'd like them to provide in the future.
+It may also be helpful to explain how your disability impacts your academic career.
+Further, describe accommodations you've found helpful that you'd like them to provide, too.

 Career Planning for Students with Disabilities

-Students with disabilities often face challenges during their job searches, but workplaces are increasingly making changes for the safety and comfort of their disabled employees.
+Students with disabilities often face challenges during their job searches.
+But, more workplaces are making changes for the safety and comfort of disabled employees.